 I truly hope that what you discover in this website strikes a chord with you, and if so, I look forward to doing business with you and forging a mutually beneficial professional relationship with your business.

 A few interesting facts about me

-I am a devoted family man.
-We started a family after much difficulty (5 years of IVF and all the hassle and hardship that goes with it).
-My wife and daughter are my world and my constant priority.
+I am a devoted family-man.
+We started a family after much difficulty (5 years of IVF and all the hardship and heartache that goes along with it).
+We’ve ultimately been blessed with two beautiful daughters.
+The three women in my life are my whole world and my constant priority.

 I am an unashamed geek and lover of pop culture – especially things from my youth and formative years.

 I love new experiences – From scuba diving, bungee jumping, skydiving, stunt planes and everything in between, I love the thrill of a fresh experience.
 Especially if it gets my heart racing.

 I am a HUGE fan of David Attenborough.
 I grew up mesmerized by his documentaries and I own pretty much every single one of them.
 Meeting him is one of my life’s great dreams.